-I found this cabinet door at Habitat ReStore a year ago – it was this gorgeous natural wood that was swimming in a sea of plain white doors
+I found this cabinet door at Habitat ReStore a year ago.
+It was this gorgeous natural wood that was swimming in a sea of plain white doors.

-First, there was some prep work that needed to be done on the cabinet door.
 Removing the existing hardware was at the top of my prep list, even though I’ve left it on some of my previous cabinet door projects.

 Next, it needed a good cleaning.
 Like many salvaged cabinet doors, there was a lot of grime and splatters to deal with.